Wolfgang Hofmann

-Wolfgang Hofmann (30 March 1941 – 12 March 2020) was a West German judoka who competed in the 1964 Summer Olympics in Tokyo in 1964, where he won the silver medal in the middleweight class representing the United Team of Germany.
+Wolfgang Hofmann (30 March 1941 – 12 March 2020) was a West German judoka who competed in the 1964 Summer Olympics in Tokyo, where he won the silver medal in the middleweight class representing the United Team of Germany.

-Hofmann was German champion 15 times and European champion three times.
+Hofmann was German champion 15 times and European champion twice (1965 and 1968.
 He was the holder of the 8th Dan, as well as being a lecturer for judo at the German Sport University in Cologne for many years.
 He further developed his skills during two language and study visits to Japan.
 He shaped the training and examination regulations of the German Judo Association (DJB).